-The Halo Infinite progression system has caused a fair bit of confusion for prospective players of 343 Industries' upcoming iteration of the beloved series.
+The Halo Infinite progression system has caused a fair bit of confusion for prospective players of 343 Industries' latest iteration of the beloved series.
 We thought we'd help you out with it.
 Here's a nice, simple, comprehensive rundown of how Halo Infinite's progression system works.

 Halo Infinite Progression System: What you need to know

 So, what's the ranking-up process like in Halo Infinite?
 There's a fair bit to consider, but we'll keep it nice and simple for you.
-September's Inside Infinite was a real big wall of text, so here's the short version.
+September's Inside Infinite was a big ol' wall of text, so here's the short version.

 Halo Infinite Progression